Learning Local and Global Temporal Contexts for Video Semantic Segmentation: Introduction

-Furthermore, \textit{static contexts} and \textit{motional contexts} are highly correlated, not isolated, because both contexts are complementary to each other to represent a video clip.
-Therefore, the ideal solution for VSS is to jointly learn \textit{static} and \textit{motional contexts}, \ie, generating a unified representation of \textit{static} and \textit{motional contexts}.
+Furthermore, static contexts and motional contexts are highly correlated, not isolated, because both contexts are complementary to each other to represent the information existing in several nearby frames.
+Therefore, the ideal solution for learning local temporal contexts is to jointly learn static and motional contexts, \ie, generating a unified representation of static and motional contexts.
 A na\"ive solution is to apply recent popular self-attention \cite{vaswani2017attention,dosovitskiy2021image,wang2018non} by taking feature vectors at all pixels in neighboring frames as tokens.
 This can directly model global relationships of all tokens, of course including both static and motional contexts.
 However, this na\"ive solution has some obvious drawbacks.
-For example, it is super inefficient due to the large number of tokens/pixels in a video clip, making this na\"ive solution unrealistic.
-It also contains too much redundant computation because most content in a video clip usually does not change much and it is unnecessary to compute attention for the repeated content.
-Moreover, the too long length of tokens would affect the performance of self-attention, as shown in \cite{xu2021co,liu2021swin,heo2021rethinking,fan2021multiscale,chu2021twins} where the reduction of the token length through downsampling leads to better performance.
-More discussion about why traditional self-attention is inappropriate for video context learning can be found in \secref{sec:motivation}.
+For example, it is super inefficient due to a large number of tokens/pixels in the considered nearby frames, making this na\"ive solution unrealistic.
+It also contains too much redundant computation because most content in nearby frames usually does not change much and it is unnecessary to compute attention for the repeated content.
+Moreover, the too-long length of tokens would affect the performance of self-attention, as shown in \cite{xu2021co,liu2021swin,heo2021rethinking,fan2021multiscale,chu2021twins} where the reduction of the token length through downsampling leads to better performance.
+More discussion about why traditional self-attention is inappropriate for video context learning can be found in \secref{sec:ltc_motivation}.